A5H73Y/Parkour/docs/tutorials/administration.md

 ### Reset a Course

 This will delete all the statistics stored, which includes leaderboards and various Parkour attributes.
 This will NOT affect the spawn / checkpoints.
+_Command: `/pa reset course (course)`_

 ### Reset a Player

 This will delete all their leaderboards across all Courses and delete all various Parkour attributes.
+_Command: `/pa reset player (player)`_

 ### Reset a Leaderboard

 Will remove all the leaderboards for a specified Course.
+_Command: `/pa reset leaderboard (course)`_

+### Reset a Player Leaderboard

+If you want to remove a certain player's times from a certain Course, you'll need to provide an extra parameter.
+_Command: `/pa reset leaderboard (course) [player]`_

 ### Reset a Prize

 This will reset all the prizes for a Course, causing it to use the default prize specified in the `config.yml`.
+_Command: `/pa reset prize (course)`_

 ## Database Information